Dubrovnik to Split by Car: One-Way Rental, Route and What to Expect

 Summer traffic near Dubrovnik

 Dubrovnik has a well-documented traffic problem in peak summer.
-The city sits at the end of a peninsula with limited road access, and the combination of cruise ship arrivals, airport transfer traffic and tourists heading to and from the Old Town creates jams on the D8 and the A1 approach.
+The city sits at the end of a peninsula with limited road access, and the combination of cruise ship arrivals, airport transfer traffic and tourists heading to and from the Old Town creates jams on the D8 in both directions — toward the airport and Konavle, and toward Ston and the bridge.

 Practical tactics: